Query Details

 Explanation

-This query is designed to monitor and alert on high-frequency intrusion prevention events detected by Fortinet's IPS (Intrusion Prevention System) and Application Control.
-Here's a simplified breakdown:
+This query is designed to monitor and alert on high-frequency intrusion prevention events detected by Fortinet's Intrusion Prevention System (IPS) and Application Control.
+Here's a simple breakdown of what it does:

-1. Purpose: The query identifies and surfaces events where Fortinet's IPS or Application Control has blocked activities more than 10 times within a 24-hour period.
+1. Purpose: The query identifies instances where Fortinet IPS and Application Control block events occur more than 10 times within a 24-hour period.
 This could indicate potential security threats such as active exploitation attempts, automated attack tools, or compromised internal systems.

-2. Data Source: It uses data from the CommonSecurityLog via the CommonSecurityEvents connector, focusing on logs generated by Fortinet devices.
+2. Data Source: It uses data from the CommonSecurityLog via the CommonSecurityEvents connector.

-3. Time Frame: The query looks at events from the past day (24 hours).
+3. Time Frame: The query looks at events generated in the last 24 hours and runs every hour.

-Overall, this query helps security teams quickly identify and respond to potential threats by highlighting repeated intrusion prevention events from Fortinet devices.
+Overall, this query helps security teams quickly identify and respond to potential threats by highlighting repeated intrusion prevention alerts from Fortinet systems.

 Details